 An article may be retracted under the following circumstances:

 - There is clear evidence that the findings are unreliable, due to misconduct (e.g. fabrication of the data) or an honest error on the part of the author.

 - The findings have previously been published elsewhere (i.e. cases of redundant publication).

 - The findings or reporting of the findings have been plagiarized.

 - The research has not been conducted in accordance with the relevant ethical procedures.

-- The article claims multiple submissions, bogus claims of authorship, plagiarism, and fraudulent use of data.
+- The article claims multiple submission, bogus claims of authorship, plagiarism, fraudulent use of data.